-Other landscapes are available for sale on my new website ( getting there -though still under construction) grahammcquadefineart.com
+Other landscapes and floral paintings are available for sale on my website: grahammcquadefineart.com